Do’s and Don’ts for Family Portraits

 posted in: Portraits, Uncategorized | 0

-The state is reopening, the weather is beautiful, the flowers are blooming, and I am excited to get back into family portraits!
-To help us all get back into the family photo groove, here are some tips for a great family portrait experience.
+To help us all get into the family photo groove, here are some tips for a great family portrait experience.

 DO:

 1. Accept that your session will go as well as it can go based on your children’s moods.
-I have seen the happiest babies not crack one smile during a whole hour; the shyest kids exuberant and open; and the most well-behaved kids fight with their parents for the better part of a session.
+I have seen the happiest babies not crack one smile the whole time; the shyest kids exuberant and open; and the most well-behaved kids fight with their parents for the better part of a session.

 2. The best time of day for photos is within three hours of sunrise and three hours of sunset.
 We want nice soft light, not harsh overhead light.
 Is your family better in the early morning or the evening?
 Plan your session for the time of day when your kids are most alert and agreeable.